akshayravikumar/blog/_posts/2020-07-07-python-dictionaries.md

 ### Problem 1

 Using a Python program, determine how the size of a dictionary changes as you insert keys.
-How does this affect insertion time?
-Explain.
+How does this affect insertion time, and why?

 ### Problem 2